 - Human Sacrifice: Sargon arranged for the entire population of the city to be burned alive as a sacrifice to Astarte so he could become a god of his own.

 - Kingpin in His Gym: Briefly shows off his wrestling skills when sparring with one of his bodyguards at the start of the movie.

 - Klingon Promotion: He became king by slaying his predecessor and also removing his rivals such as Ashur, from the way.

 - Magic Knight: He is a dangerous sorcerer and is played by a wrestler.

-- Mind over Matter: Stops an spear with the power of his mind and telekinatically controls an poisoned arrow to hit his opponents.
+- Mind over Matter: Stops a spear with the power of his mind and telekinetically controls a poisoned arrow to hit his opponents.

 - One-Winged Angel: He transforms into a giant invisible scorpion for the final fight.

 - Sorcerous Overlord: Unlike Memnon, he actually has magical powers derived from many sacrifices to dark gods.